InternationalRiceResearchInstitute/google-maps-static-api-php-sdk/README.md

 ## Reference

 Lorem ipsum dolor sit amet...
-The full reference document of the package will be written on this section.
-Which will be filled later or soon.
+The full reference document of the SDK will be written in this section.
+Of which will be filled later... or soon.

 ## Feedback

-Help improve this SDK even by just giving feedback.
+Help improve this SDK by giving feedback.
 You can [file an issue](https://github.com/InternationalRiceResearchInstitute/google-maps-static-api-php-sdk/issues/new) if you **detected a bug** or if you want to **request a feature**.

-Alternatively, you can [send an email](mailto:a.callejo@irri.org) to the repository "owner"
+Alternatively, you can directly [send an email](mailto:a.callejo@irri.org) to the repository "owner".